 This was my first time attending a Mini-Networking event held by the LSCDS.
 Students and guests arrived at the Prenup Pub and headed to a private networking area.
 We sat at tables of 3-5 students per guest, creating a more casual networking environment.
 If the idea of approaching professionals in a room among dozens of other students is daunting, you will find these events much more comfortable and engaging.

-At my table, I had the opportunity to meet fellow job-seeking students like .
+At my table, I had the opportunity to meet fellow job-seeking students like Lang Liu, a recent BSc graduate in Cell Biology and Statistics, and Clare Sheen, a current MHSc student in Medical Genomics.
 Together we asked guests about their career path and work life and received personalized advice for our career aspirations.

 Advice for Students